nathan-barry/nathan.rs/content/posts/gpu-shader-programming.md

 While hijacking WebGL allows us to run machine learning models on the GPU, it carries several key limitations:

 - **No shared/local memory**: Fragment shaders can only read/write global textures.
-There’s no on-chip scratchpad for blocking or data reuse, so you’re limited to element-wise passes.
+There’s no access to on-chip scratchpad for blocking or data reuse, so you’re limited to element-wise passes.
-- **Texture size limits**: GPUs enforce a maximum 2D texture dimension (e.g. 16 K×16 K).
+- **Texture size limits**: WebGL enforces a maximum 2D texture dimension (e.g. 16 K×16 K).
 Anything larger must be manually split into tiles, adding bookkeeping and extra draw calls.
 - **No synchronization or atomics**: You can’t barrier or coordinate between fragments in a pass, making reductions, scatter/gather, and other data-dependent patterns difficult or impossible.
 - **Draw-call and precision overhead**: Every neural-net operation requires binding an FBO, swapping textures, and issuing a draw call (dozens per layer) which incurs CPU overhead.
 Plus, you’re bound to 16- or 32-bit floats (via `EXT_color_buffer_float`), with no double precision or integer textures.